industrydive/incident_response/README.md

     * Now you can deploy each of your cloud functions by following the instructions in the [deployment section](#deploying-the-cloud-functions)

-      NOTE: You may want to save the HTTP trigger endpoint that is part of the output from the deployment command for use in step 5, although you can find this information for each cloud function in the google cloud console later.
+      NOTE: You may want to save the HTTP trigger endpoint that is part of the output from the deployment command for use in step 5, although you can find this information for each cloud function in the Google Cloud Console later.

-5. Now that you have deployed your cloud functions, go back and replace the placeholder URLs with the correct cloud function HTTP trigger endpoints.
+5. Now that you have deployed your Cloud Functions, go back and replace the placeholder URLs with the correct Cloud Function HTTP trigger endpoints.
 If you can't remember where these were/which endpoint belongs where, then reference step 3.

 6. In Slack, navigate to OAuth & Permissions and hit the Install to Workspace button.
-Your slack app should now function as seen in the [demo](#basic-app-flow)
+Your Slack app should now function as seen in the [demo](#basic-app-flow)

 ## Deployment

 ### Deploying the Cloud Functions
 Before deploying, make sure of the following:
-  * All files that you don't want to add to google cloud have been added to .gcloudignore
+  * All files that you don't want to add to Google Cloud have been added to .gcloudignore
   * You have the correct project selected.
     * You can check the above with this command: